okta/okta.github.io/_source/_posts/2018-07-11-ci-cd-spring-boot-jenkins-x-kubernetes.md

 description: "This post shows you how to implement continuous integration and deployment (CI/CD) with Jenkins X and Kubernetes on Google Cloud."
 tags: [spring-boot, jenkins x, kubernetes, angular, pwa, ionic, okta java sdk]
 tweets:
-- ""
+- "Are you running your apps in production with @kubernetesio?
+If so, you can automate your CI / CD with @jenkinsxio and go even faster!"
-- ""
+- "Wanna try something new and cool? @jenkinsxio is a way to do CI / CD on Kubernetes with auto-deployment to staging environments.
+It's pretty slick!"
 ---

 A lot has happened in the last five years of software development.
 What it means to build, deploy, and orchestrate software has changed drastically.
 There's been a move from hosting software on-premise to public cloud and shift from VMs to containers.
 Containers are cheaper to run than VMs because they require fewer resources and run as single processes.
 Moving to containers has reduced costs, but created a problem of how to run containers at scale.

 [Kubernetes](https://kubernetes.io/) was first open-sourced on June 6th, 2014.
 Google had been using containers for years and used a tool called Borg to manage containers at scale.
 Kubernetes is the open source version of Borg and has become the de facto standard in the last four years.

 It's journey to becoming a standard was largely facilitated by all the big players jumping on board.
 Red Hat, IBM, Amazon, Microsoft, Oracle, and Pivotal -- every major public cloud provider has Kubernetes support.

 This is great for developers because it provides a single way to package applications (in a Docker container) and deploy it on any Kubernetes cluster.